cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 I made the unfortunate mistake of thinking I actually understood the algorithm in its entirety.
 At a surface level, sure, but such triviality only exists in the abstract.
 It was akin to me thinking that I could build a microwave simply because I know how it works.
 However, I was not amateur enough as to simply read the paper, I wanted to implement it myself like the engineer that I am.
 I had heard Triton was making waves in the GPU sea, and I decided to take a venture into its wake.
 I started by making some simple kernels: a softmax here, a SwiGLU there.
 One or two hours of barely any code, and I was done.
 Easy peasy.
 In fact, I wrote the full flash attention kernel within two or three days during the work week and achieved similar-ish performance to pytorch's native implementation on smaller sequence lengths within this time.
 I replicated Tri Dao's work in a fraction of the time, and I didn't even optimize my kernel that much along the way.
 I was feeling unstoppable.

 I made the unfortunate oversight of trying to rewrite the kernel using CUDA.
 Obviously, two days of work with only a few sweats of confusion wasn't enough to satiate my hunger.
 I felt as though Triton had taught me nothing of GPU programming, and I wanted more.
 In the throne room of luxury and convenience, I sought the caves and the jungles.
 With a few more drops of sweat and maybe a few tears, I finished a few elementary kernels in CUDA.
 Piece of two-layer cake.
 But, I wanted that 12-layer wedding cake.
 I sought to recreate flash attention in its full glory, and it seemed like I was equipped to do so.
 Over the course of the next week or two, I would complete a first draft iteration of FlashAttention-v2 using a somewhat outdated WMMA API, achieving...only 20% of native FA2 performance.
 Clearly, this old WMMA abstraction wouldn't cut it.
-I looked at Dao Lab's source code, and it looked nothing like the verbose mess of for loops and somewhat-understandable code in my repository.
+I looked at Dao's source code, and it looked nothing like the verbose mess of for loops and somewhat-understandable code in my repository.

 I made the unfortunate blunder of rewriting my kernel with CuTe in C++.
 As with any performance library, I had to rewrite the entire kernel using a poorly documented library with complex syntax and abstracted BS that somehow is way faster.
 What I thought would be a somewhat simple task turned out to be a nightmare in understanding.
 It's a path I'm sure any low-level developer had to cross at some point in their journey, and I am certain they have seen the fear in the eyes of the avoiders and the stockpile of bodies along the way.
 After many pools of sweat, many hairs pulled, and many neurons disintegrated, I finally found success.
 But, I was not filled with glory, confidence, or peace.
 In the end, I could only feel relief and a massive sense of responsibility to aid any traveler who dare wish to traverse this same path.

 # FlashAttention-v2
 If you're reading this, I will assume you already have a solid understanding of the attention mechanism and at least the basics of the FlashAttention algorithm itself.
-If not, I recommend reading Tri Dao's original paper to build your understanding of the algorithm before coming back.
+If not, I recommend reading the original flash attention paper[^5] to build your understanding of the algorithm before coming back.
 Or, you could just read the article as is, because you will probably piece it together through the struggle of trying to understand.
 It would be helpful for you to at least know the pseudocode/baseline algorithm for FA2, and it would be even better if you have maybe tried simulating it in pytorch (or your framework of choice) or maybe even implemented it in Triton.

 If you've never touched CUDA, you should at least try to understand its SIMT programming nature and maybe implement some basic level kernels using this thread-level view.
 Try to build your understanding of how CUDA works and a solid understanding of NVIDIA's GPU architecture, from threads to warps to thread blocks to SMs and beyond.
 I will talk about a lot of these concepts as if you at least have a basic understanding of them.
 I will be as comprehensive as I can, but it will be an uphill battle should you try to read this blog in its entirety without some background knowledge.